 In general, we do not recommend feeding home-prepared diets.
 When possible, pets should be fed a commercially available diet produced by a reputable pet food company.
 These diets are generally more cost-effective, less labor-intensive and more consistent in ingredient sources than homemade diets.

-In addition, commercial diets are already complete and balanced for dogs, whereas human foods are not.
+In addition, commercial diets are already complete and balanced for dogs and cats, whereas human foods are not.
 Some companies’ diets have even undergone feeding trials with extensive clinical research to support their efficacy.

 Another problem with homemade diets is the phenomenon of ingredient drift.
 Although a homemade diet may meet nutrient requirements on paper, owners commonly modify them.
 Ingredients are added, subtracted or substituted without evaluation of their nutrient composition.